milnuma/milnuma.github.io/README.md

 ![hacker-1944688_640](https://github.com/user-attachments/assets/c10caea4-37d6-4907-9ef8-d38b979068d2)

+Note: This proposal is based on physical and structural separation of information, not on computational security.

 ## What do you think about the current situation where everything is concentrated in a single smartphone?

 Modern smartphones have a structure in which identity, authority, and private keys are all concentrated in one device for authentication.